-A member of the weasel family, skunks are a common concern among both rural and urban residents in Strathcona County.
+Skunks are a common occurrence among both rural and urban properties in Strathcona County.

 Behaviour

-Skunks have few natural enemies other than man.
+Skunks have few natural predators.
 They are not true hibernators, as they will over-winter in dens, leaving the den on warm winter nights to feed or check out their territory.

 Spraying facts